rclone/rclone/docs/content/webdav.md

    \ "nextcloud"
  2 / Owncloud
    \ "owncloud"
+ 3 / Sharepoint
+   \ "sharepoint"
- 3 / Other site/service or software
+ 4 / Other site/service or software
    \ "other"
 vendor> 1
 User name